A Typical Day at St Margaret’s Junior School

 Enquiries about St Margaret’s Junior School

 We currently have some places available for an immediate start in the junior school.
-If you would like further information or would like to arrange a visit to the school, please contact our Admissions Officer, Ms Karen Schmitz on 01224 595188 or at email@example.com
+If you would like further information or would like to arrange a visit to the school, please contact our Admissions Officer, Anne Bonandrini, on 01224 472814 or email@example.com